section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 1. By moving from the cloud to the edge, researchers found that the response time on their facial recognition system reduced from 900ms to 169ms.
 You may read more about it [here](https://www.researchgate.net/publication/301691282_Fog_Computing_Platform_and_Applications).

 2. In the task of wearable cognitive assistance, researchers found out that using the edge reduced the energy consumption by 30-40% and response time to between 80 and 200ms.
-This is pretty significant.You can find more insight about this task [here](https://www.cs.cmu.edu/~satya/docdir/ha-mobisys2014.pdf).
+This is pretty significant.
+You can find more insight about this task [here](https://www.cs.cmu.edu/~satya/docdir/ha-mobisys2014.pdf).

 3. Edge computing could enable smart cities.
 With our cities' population growing at fast paces, processing the huge amount of data at the edge would be an efficient solution.

-4. Real-time applications such as augmented reality, online gaming, and connected health are now a fast because of deploying nodes at the edge.
+4. Real-time applications such as augmented reality, online gaming, and connected health are now fast because of deploying nodes at the edge.

 ### Wrapping Up